 Fun and laughter are proven to help bring people together – as Psychology Today reports, “Laughter bonds us through humor and play.”

 How to apply this to your social media campaigns

-You may argue that your brand is serious and not some frivolous youth-oriented one to make a song and dance about.
+You may argue that your brand is dangerous and not some frivolous youth-oriented one to make a song and dance about.

-But hey, surely your brand isn’t more serious than Amyotrophic Lateral Sclerosis, or ALS?
+Surely your brand isn’t more severe than Amyotrophic Lateral Sclerosis, or ALS?

 4. Leverage nostalgia to trigger warm fuzzies

 People tend to look back at old memories through rose-tinted glasses.

 Brand interactions that evoke nostalgia also evoke happy, fuzzy memories that researchers believe transfer to the brand in question.
 Remember that mutual relationship that we discussed with our customers?
 Nostalgia is a useful gateway to a personal, familial, and communal relationship with your fans.

 Nostalgia is a robust psychological trigger that prompts sharing, engagement, and social connectedness.